Cas Thijssen can be found in

 In an exciting development, Sjors one of our master’s students has successfully conducted his first experiment, focusing on the intricate dynamics of grain boundary loop rotation.

-In a daring demonstration of optical safety, we equipped laser goggles onto an optical path to showcase their protective efficacy.
-However, the experiment took an unforeseen turn when the intense laser light (1064- 3W) caused the goggle glass to melt.
-This outcome served to highlight the potential risks associated with high-intensity laser exposure, reinforcing the importance of robust safety measures in such environments.
+In a demonstration of optical safety, we showcased the protective efficacy of our laser eye protection goggles.
+The melted area on the goggles highlights the potential risks associated with high-intensity laser exposure, reinforcing the importance of robust safety measures in such environments.

 Our first group photo was back in Aug 2023 (here) and we are growing!
 Sadly, Magda and Ulash were absent.
 Thank you to our colleague Matan Ben Zion for taking the time to snap us in the Huygensgebouw lobby.